Wall Fellowships

 Peter Wall Fellows are required to submit an annual report to the Office of the Vice-President, Research and Innovation that includes the following:

-• a brief summary of the past year’s work suitable for a lay audience
+• a brief summary of the past year’s work suitable for a public audience

 • a summary of the work undertaken in the preceding year